Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 *** Specialties ***

-Arrangement and Composition, Clarinet, Composition, Ear Training, Flugelhorn, French Horn, Music Performance, Music Theory, Piano, Trombone, Trumpet
+Arrangement and Composition, Clarinet, Composition, Conducting, Ear Training, Flugelhorn, Flute, French Horn, Music Performance, Music Theory, Piano, Saxophone, Trombone, Trumpet

-Michael is winner of two Awards of Merit from the Global Music Awards (2012) for his works "Big Sky Country," in the composition category, and "Inner City Sounds," in the student band category.
+Michael is a winner of two awards from the Global Music Awards (2012) for his works “Big Sky Country,” in the ‘composition’ category and for “Inner City Sounds” in the ‘student band’ category.
+He continues to write music for educational purposes, and currently lists his music on major distributor websites like JWPepper.

 *** Specialties ***